St. Valentine's Day of Japan

 because there are so many kinds of delicious chocolates in stores.

-By the way, these gifts of chocolate are roughly devided into two categories .
+By the way, these gifts of chocolate for men are roughly devided into two categories .

 One is honmei-choco (chocolate for the man who the woman serious about)